vyos/vyos-documentation/docs/configuration/interfaces/pppoe.rst

    will be removed when the interface is torn down - even manually installed static interface-routes.

+.. cfgcmd:: set interfaces pppoe <interface> mru <mru>

+   Set the :abbr:`MRU (Maximum Receive Unit)` to `mru`.
+PPPd will ask the peer to send packets of no more than `mru` bytes.
+The value of `mru` must be between 128 and 16384.

+   A value of 296 works well on very slow links (40 bytes for TCP/IP header + 256 bytes of data).

+   The default is 1492.

+   .. note:: When using the IPv6 protocol, MRU must be at least 1280 bytes.

 .. cfgcmd:: set interfaces pppoe <interface> idle-timeout <time>

    Use this command to set the idle timeout interval to be used with on-demand